2022 Busch Light Clash at The Coliseum

 The 2022 Busch Light Clash at The Coliseum was a NASCAR Cup Series race that was held on February 6, 2022, at Los Angeles Memorial Coliseum in Los Angeles, California.
 Contested over 150 laps, it was the first exhibition race of the 2022 NASCAR Cup Series season.

 Format and eligibility

-On September 14, 2021, NASCAR announced that the Busch Clash will move to the Los Angeles Memorial Coliseum.
+On September 14, 2021, NASCAR announced that the Busch Clash would move to the Los Angeles Memorial Coliseum.
 On November 9, 2021, the format for the 2022 Clash was announced: